bedops/bedops/docs/content/reference/file-management/compression/unstarch.rst

 The ``--elements`` operator reports the number of BED elements that were compressed into the chromosome stream, if specified.
 If no chromosome is specified, the sum of elements over all chromosomes is reported.

-.. tip:: This option is equivalent to a ``wc -l`` (line count) operation performed on BED elements that match the given chromosome, but is much, much faster as data are precomputed and stored with the archive, retrieved from the metadata.
+.. tip:: This option is equivalent to a ``wc -l`` (line count) operation performed on BED elements that match the given chromosome, but is much, much faster as data are precomputed and stored with the archive, retrieved from the metadata in O(1) time.

 ^^^^^
 Bases